ereynolds123/100DaysCode/README.md

 Day 7: 12/24/2021
 Progress: Created a JS clock.
 Began my Girls of Spotify scraper.
 Set up complete.
 Processing natural language and outputting all full names in a text
 Emotions: JS clock was super easy.
 The Girls of Spotify is a really cool project I have wanted to do for a while.
 The feeling I got when the NLKT processor compiles was like nothing else!
 I love coding today.... even though I have no idea where to go from here.

+Day 8: 12/25/2021
+Progress: Worked on girls Code of Spotify.
+Got the authentication to work.
+Emotions: Today I forgot to journal.
+The day kinda sucked.

+Day 9: 12/27/2021
+Progress: Worked on hacker rank problems.
+Got code to compile.
+Emotions: Well, I got something.
+But the problem wasnt solved.